Here are five best practices to build relationships and reliable connections with the youth in your ministry.

 When you look around at your church, how many younger members do you see weekly?

-If you’re in the same boat, then it’s time to consider new ways to engage the next generation of churchgoers.
-Otherwise, you risk not having regular members in the future.
+If your church is struggling to form lasting relationships with its younger members, then it’s time to consider new ways to engage the next generation of churchgoers.

 You need to ensure that they feel like they belong and then sustain this connection over time.
 Here are five best practices to build relationships and reliable connections with the youth in your ministry.